Learn and build with the geometry and shapes for kids. Tons of fun math activities included and a FREE pattern block symmetry activity!

-The math tips and strategies you need for to teach geometry in primary grades are right here.
-You will have everything you need to easily implement and bring a wealth of geometry activities, games, and centers into your classroom or home.
+The math tips and strategies you need to teach geometry in primary grades are right here.
+You will have everything you need to quickly implement and bring a wealth of geometry activities, games, and centers into your classroom or home.

 The activities, books, math unit, and other resource suggestions (including a FREE one) cover a ton of geometry concepts and are perfect for Kindergarten, first grade, and second grade.
 Plus, find valuable geometry materials and manipulative suggestions, as well as freebies you can access today!
 This post is filled with a ton of value for you as you teach.

 Why is it Important to Teach Geometry and Shapes for Kids?

 Children need many opportunities to learn about shapes.
 Learning to identify and understand what the different shapes are, as well as their parts are important concepts.
 Each day children are exposed to shapes in their environment.
 They see and interact with them everywhere daily.
 They need to be able to recognize shapes, verbalize what they see, and understand why they are there.

 We want children to see a shape and make a connection.
 When they look at the wheel of a car, we want them to process that image as a circle, a shape they have learned to label.
 Eventually, we want children to decipher between shapes and understand formal definitions of shapes.
 When they look at a cracker, we want them to process that image as a square, since it has four equal sides.